goodloop/autoware_auto_mirror/docs/installation/lgsvl.md

 ### There are no data on the /joy topic

-Ensure that `/dev/input/js0` is available from within ade.
+Ensure that `/dev/input/js0` is available from within ADE.

 **Note:**  Sourcing the `.aderc-lgsvl` file should achieve this through the `ADE_DOCKER_RUN_ARGS` environment variable.